What is the best time to Trek Annapurna Base Camp for 10 Days?

 Can I extend the trip?

-After completing the 10-days Annapurna Base Camp Trek, the trekker can choose to extend the trip by adding any other activity such as city tour, Chitwan Jungle Safari, paragliding, rafting, and sightseeing tours around Nepal or a trip to Bhutan or Tibet.
+After completing the 10-day Annapurna Base Camp Trek, the trekker can choose to extend the trip by adding any other activity such as a city tour, Chitwan Jungle Safari, paragliding, rafting, and sightseeing tours around Nepal or a trip to Bhutan or Tibet.